a1245582339/vp-test-runner/README.md

 3. Delete template
 Considering that deleting a template is a low-frequency operation, I did not set this feature to the right menu.
 You can press the **F1** and input the **Delete a VP test template**, you can select a template and it will be deleted.
 ![delete vp](https://cdn.statically.io/gh/a1245582339/image-hosting@master/delete-vp-temp.5yh9o1uxqb80.webp)

+### Add Flight and LocalStorage in Folder right-menu